rehierl/abstract-properties/13-x-document-trees/13-5-document-order/1-3-tag-based-borders.md

 ```

 Since the **start-tag** of a node can be understood to define the corresponding
-node and also its absolute position, it must be understood to be located just
+node and also its absolute position in the document order, it must be understood
-behind the border and as such to be located inside of the node's scope.
-Based
+to be located just behind the border and as such to be located inside of the
-on that, the scope of a node can be said to begin with the node's start-tag.
+node's scope.
+Based on that, the scope of a node can be said to begin with the
+node's start-tag.

 Since the last subsequent leaf `l` of the node's last child is the last node
 next presequent to the node's **end-tag**, one can state that the node's scope
-ends with `l`.
-Consequently, and since an end-tag does not correspond with any
+ends with leaf `l`.
+Consequently, and since an end-tag does not correspond with
-node, the node's end-tag must be treated as being located on top of the border
+any node, the node's end-tag must be treated as being located on top of the
-of the node's scope.
+border of the node's scope.

 Note that the difficulty with pinpointing the position of an end-tag is similar
 to locating **the empty set** in regards to another set: (1) Since the empty